Gordon H. Smith: Post-Senate career

+LDS Church service

+On March 31, 2012, Smith was called as an LDS Church area seventy.
+He was released from this position in August 2022.
+On March 19, 2025, he and his wife were announced as the LDS Church's directors of hosting.

 Electoral history

 2002 election

 The 2002 Oregon United States Senate election was held on November 5, 2002 and was the first time Smith ran for re-election as senator.
 Smith easily defeated underfunded Democratic challenger, Oregon Secretary of State Bill Bradbury in the general election.
 He carried all but one county in the state, Multnomah County, home to Portland.

 2008 election

 In Smith's second bid for re-election he faced State House Speaker Jeff Merkley.

 Smith earned 40% favorable and 20% unfavorable ratings in a December 2007 poll.
 Smith's office characterized the relatively low numbers as a reflection on Congress in general; a spokesman for Steve Novick's campaign (Novick lost to Merkley in the primary) suggested that the public was frustrated with elected officials and looking to outsiders to effect change, and Merkley's campaign highlighted Smith's shifts in position on the war in Iraq.

 The result was too close to call for almost two days.
 Ultimately, Merkley was declared the winner by 49% to 46%, with 5% going to David Brownlow, a Constitution Party candidate.
 While Smith carried all but six counties, he could not overcome a 142,000-vote deficit in Multnomah County.

 In 2008, Smith's double second cousins, Democrats Tom and Mark Udall (see above), also ran in U.S. Senate elections, in New Mexico and Colorado respectively, and both won their races.